-Brentknoll Veterinary Centre are leading the way in diagnostic imaging in Worcestershire, with their newest investment; a 64 slice Toshiba Aquillon CT scanner.
+Brentknoll Veterinary Centre leads the way in diagnostic imaging in Worcestershire.

-- The higher number of slices provides higher resolution images which allows us to create real-life, 3-D illustrations of animal anatomy.
-These structures provide fantastic detail; meaning improvements in diagnosis and treatment planning are possible.
+- The higher number of slices provides higher resolution images, allowing us to create real-life, 3-D illustrations of animal anatomy.
+These structures provide incredible detail, meaning improvements in diagnosis and treatment planning are possible.

 - Pulmonary and mediastinal disease

 - Abdominal and thoracic neoplasia

 - Oncology – establishing tumour margins and metastatic disease.